kurrasriharsha26/CropMitra/README.md

 🛠️ Future Enhancements

 Integration with mobile app notifications.
 Use of solar power for complete energy independence.
 Integration with machine learning models for predictive irrigation.
 Adding database and analytics dashboards for long-term farm insights.
+ALSO finding a which type of disease and solution for the crops.